 Listening to the Rotel CD11 CD Player…

-For Dana Fuchs’ “Set It On Fire”, I made a direct comparison of the physical CD to a CD-quality version streamed from Qobuz.
+For Dana Fuchs’ “Set It On Fire” (buy at Amazon on CD or streaming), I made a direct comparison of the physical CD to a CD-quality version streamed from Qobuz.
 Fuchs’ sound is part rock, part blues, with emphasis on her sultry yet powerfully dynamic voice.
 In fact, she once had the lead role in an off-Broadway production about Janis Joplin.
 Playing first this track on the CD11 Tribute, I was instantly drawn in.
 Her voice filled my listening room completely.
 Through the CD11 Tribute, I found the dynamics to be quite robust.
 The clarity allowed instruments to come through very cleanly and clearly.
 Perhaps most impressive was the imaging.
 As I have experienced in each CD I’ve played through the CD11 Tribute, the imaging was basically equivalent to the superb imaging my system typically produces in a digital format.
 The presentation was a wall of sound from side to side and front to back, all eighteen to twenty feet from my listening chair.
 When I compared the track to the Qobuz version, I did reduce the preamp volume a few clicks, but otherwise, both tracks were very consistent with each other.
 I stream through my server, which has a custom software package to improve streamed music.
 That the CD11 Tribute was every bit the equal of a streamed version is a testament to the quality of this device.

 Generally speaking, comparing the CD11 Tribute to my server and DAC, I found the CD player almost indistinguishable in terms of imaging, slightly less dynamic, slightly narrower on the bass performance, and the clarity had a slight increase in signal-to-noise ratio.
 On highs, there was a softer, less of a razor-sharp edge to instruments such as a sax and trumpets.
 However, as I listened to CD after CD, I came away with the undeniable feeling that this unit performs far better than the price would have me believe.